mahmoud/words/drafts/choosing_the_right_versioning.md

 * If your project is being used in production by you AND someone you don't know, the time for a non-beta major release has already been reached.

+### Advantages

+SemVer is all relative, and one developer's 1.0 is another's 0.0.1alpha.
+As a library author, it's easy to write this off as others being wrong.
+However, as an application developer who will be depending on many libraries, one major advantage of calendar versioning is being able to look at the dependency list and quick ascertain which libraries are good candidates for updating.

+## Summary

+In the end a versioning scheme often isn't something that can be chosen ready off the shelf.
+After spending days, weeks, and months on a project architecture, it's worthwhile to spend a few minutes or hours designing a versioning system that is tailored to the needs of its users and author.

 # PyPI recent 40